-Exhibit 1: EDE Agreement Renewal Documentation Requirements
+Exhibit 1: Annual EDE Agreement Process Documentation Requirements

-Document Description Submission Requirements Entity Responsible Primary EDE Entity Documentation Package-Privacy Questionnaire (or attestation, if applicable, see Submission Requirements column) The privacy questionnaire form is available on CMS zONE in the Primary EDE Entity Documentation Package ZIP file.
-Submit via the DE/EDE Entity Program Management Environment (PME) Site If an EDE Entity submitted a completed questionnaire during EDE Agreement Renewal in 2020, the Entity may submit an attestation if the responses to the privacy questionnaire remain unchanged from the responses already submitted to CMS.
+Document Description Submission Requirements Entity Responsible PY 2024 DE Entity Documentation Package-Privacy Questionnaire (or attestation, if applicable, see Submission Requirements column) Primary EDE Entities must submit the privacy questionnaire.
+The privacy questionnaire collects information about what information is collected by the EDE Entities platforms, how that information is used, and which tracking technologies are utilized in order to assess any privacy impact to consumers.
+The privacy questionnaire form will be available on CMS zONE in the PY 2024 DE Entity Documentation Package ZIP file.
+Submit via the DE/EDE Entity Program Management Environment (PME) Site If an EDE Entity's responses to the privacy questionnaire are unchanged from the EDE Entity's last submission of a privacy questionnaire, the Entity may submit an attestation stating that the previously submitted questionnaire remains accurate.
 The attestation must be on company letterhead with a signature from an officer with the authority to bind the EDE Entity to the contents.
-Primary EDE Entity Primary and Upstream EDE Entity Documentation Packages-Entity's website privacy policy statement(s) and Terms of Service (or attestation, if applicable; see Submission Requirements column) Submit the URL and text of each privacy policy statement displayed on the EDE Entity's website and the EDE Entity's website Terms of Service in a Microsoft Word document or a PDF.
-The privacy policy and terms of service must be submitted for any EDE Entity's website that is collecting consumer data as part of the EDE end-user experience.
-Submit via the DE/EDE Entity PME Site If an EDE Entity submitted a privacy policy and Terms of Service during EDE Agreement Renewal in 2020, the Entity may submit an attestation if the privacy policy and Terms of Service remain unchanged from the language already submitted to CMS.
+Primary EDE Entity PY 2024 DE Entity Documentation Package-Entity's website privacy policy statement(s) and Terms of Service (or attestation, if applicable; see Submission Requirements column) The URL and text of each privacy policy statement displayed on the EDE Entity's website and the EDE Entity's website Terms of Service in a Microsoft Word document or a PDF.
+The privacy policy and Terms of Service must be submitted for any EDE Entity's website that collects consumer data as part of the EDE end-user experience.
+Submit via the DE/EDE Entity PME Site If an EDE Entity's privacy policy and Terms of Service remain unchanged from the EDE Entity's last submission of the privacy policy and Terms of Service, the Entity may submit an attestation stating that the previously submitted privacy policy and Terms of Service remain unchanged.
 The attestation must be on company letterhead with a signature from an officer with the authority to bind the EDE Entity to the contents.
-Primary and upstream EDE Entities
+Primary and upstream EDE Entities PY 2024 DE Entity Documentation Package- Operational and Oversight Information Excel Form EDE Entities must submit the operational and oversight information to CMS to use the EDE pathway.
+This form must be filled out completely.
+The form is a macro-enabled Excel file that the EDE Entity will complete and submit to CMS.
+Note: If the EDE Entity is unable to complete the macroenabled form, follow the instructions in the Documentation Package to complete the form without enabling macros.
+Submit via the DE/EDE Entity PME Site.
+CMS will notify EDE Entities when the Operational and Oversight Information Excel Form is available during the EDE agreement renewal process, until that point, EDE Entities must use the current form in the PY 2023 DE Entity Documentation Package Primary and upstream EDE Entities